 First, the disclaimer: my experience with cryptocurrency

-Then I just kinda let it sit there.
+Then I just kinda let my coins sit there.
 The crypto bubble eventually burst.
 My remaining 1% quickly shriveled, but at least I had taken my initial investment out.

 That shriveled investment still exists, just chillin’.
 Recent weeks have been good for crypto!
 But recent days have been bad.
-That seems to be a recurring pattern.
+Can’t say why!
+Confused by crypto, seems to be a recurring pattern.
 But if my small investment disappeared tomorrow, I’d be no worse off for it.

 Common questions, absent answers